ABUTestTeam/selenium-capabilities/README.md

     to edit this you need to adapt the 'generate_config' file and specify your own class-path to the CapabilityMatcher to use.

-    To build the Dockerfile, navigate to `${project.baseDir}/docker` execute
+    To build the Dockerfile, navigate to the project base directory, where the Dockerfile is and execute:

     `docker build -f Dockerfile -t inmarsat/selenium-capabilities:${version} -t inmarsat/selenium-capabilities:latest .`

-    for deploying to docker registry please refer to docker documentation.
+    For deploying to docker registry please refer to docker documentation.

+    To see the newly created docker images, that can be used within docker-compose and docker-machine, `docker images`.
+    You will see two tags, inmarsat/selenium-capabilities:x.x.x and inmarsat/selenium-capabilities:latest.

+    This docker image will work identically to the [selenium/hub](https://github.com/SeleniumHQ/docker-selenium/tree/master/Hub) docker image, using the
+    `CustomCapabilitiesMatcher` provided.

+    You can adjust the version of the grid within the Dockerfile, specifying the exact version as the base image.
+This has only been tested working for selenium/base:3.141.59-neon.

  ## Use of Grid properties Desired and Provided